 Sometimes all it takes is a change of scenery to boost your creativity.
 Instead of sitting at your desk, go to a cafe or sit in a park to work.
 The different noises and views around you may cause a shift in your mind that can unblock whatever it is that’s stopping you from writing and get your imagination working again.

 When all else fails, the best cure for writer’s block is to just write anyway.
 Free-writing, or writing continuously for a set amount of time, can free your mind from whatever fears are blocking you.
-It’s not something that anyone else will see so you don’t have to worry about what other people think, you’re just writing for yourself.
+It’s not something that anyone else will see so you don’t have to worry about what other people think,

 It doesn’t even have to be about what you’re struggling to write about.
 Just write anything.
 Write about what you had for breakfast that morning, or what you watched on TV the night before.